ecxtacy/hyperwave/README.md

 # Hyperwave 🌊
-Hyperwave is a toolkit for building really fast full-stack apps in TypeScript.
+Hyperwave is a toolkit for building really fast server-rendered apps in TypeScript.

 Run `bun dev`  , visit port 3000, and edit `src/server.ts` to get started!